 With the known benefit of Saboos Ispaghol for both constipation and diarrhea, it is also of benefit for hemorrhoids related issues.
 Patients with hemorrhoids have seen a significant reduction in hemorrhoid related bleeding after taking Ispaghol.
 (A. Bhattacharya, 2009).
 It also treats liver congestion and has a cooling effect on the human body.

 DOSAGE FOR HEMORRHOIDS

-In hemorrhoids the average dose is about 2 teaspoons of this Saboos Ispaghol with water or buttermilk three times a day for 4-5 months.
+In hemorrhoids, the average dose is about 2 teaspoons of this Caboose Ispaghol with water or buttermilk three times a day for 4-5 months.
 (Anupama, 2015).

 DOSAGE FOR BLOOD SUGAR LEVELS